arobb/python-processrunner/docs/index.rst

 When using the :term:`non-blocking` methods :meth:`map` and :meth:`write`,
-it is necessary to use another mechanism to ensure all output has been processed.
-It is not required to process all output, so :class:`ProcessRunner` does not enforce the consumption of all lines by all readers.
-(Except when using :meth:`wait`.)
+it is necessary to use another mechanism to ensure all output has been processed. :class:`ProcessRunner` does not require that all output be processed by a :term:`reader`, except when using :meth:`wait`.
+(Further discussion later in this section.)

 A potentially risky situation arises when using :meth:`map` and :meth:`wait` .
 If a :meth:`map` consumer never finishes reading all the output queued for